 If you are concerned that your child has a specific difficulty such as ADHD or Autism, the SENCo can make a direct referral to the Community Paediatrician.
 If the referral is accepted, you will receive an appointment with a paediatrician, who will give you further information and an assessment may begin.

 If you are concerned that your child has a learning difficulty such as Dyslexia, the SENCo can make a referral to a Specialist Teacher from a team called the 'Specialist Teaching Team (STT).
 A Specialist Teacher works at our school for one day per short term.
-She can identify if a pupil has difficulties consistent with Dyslexia or Dyscalculia and provide advice about how best to support their needs.
+She can identify if a pupil has difficulties consistent with Dyslexia and provide advice about how best to support their needs.

 If you are concerned that your child has a speech and language difficulty, the SENCo can make a referral to the 'Speech and Language Therapy Service' (SALT) based at the Johnson Community Hospital.
 A therapist may then assess and identify if a pupil has a specific speech and/or language difficulty and provide advice about how best to support their needs.